0xJuancito/multichain-auditor/README.md

 💡 Verify that the EVM opcodes and operations used by the protocol are compatible on all chains

+### Address Aliasing - `tx.origin` / `msg.sender`

+On some chains like [Optimism](https://community.optimism.io/docs/developers/build/differences/#using-eth-in-contracts), because of the behavior of the CREATE opcode, it is possible for a user to create a contract on L1 and on L2 that share the same address but have different bytecode.

+This can break trust assumptions, because one contract may be trusted and another be untrusted.
+To prevent this problem the behavior of the ORIGIN and CALLER opcodes (tx.origin and msg.sender) differs slightly between L1 and L2.

+💡 Verify that the expected behavior of `tx.origin` and `msg.sender` holds on all deployed chains

 ### Precompiles

 Chains have precompiled contracts on different addresses like [Arbitrum](https://developer.arbitrum.io/arbos/precompiles) or [Optimism](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/src/constants.ts).
 Care has to be taken if some is used that is not available, works differently or is o a different address.